 Further information about cookies, including how to see what cookies have been set on your computer or mobile device and how to manage and delete them, visit www.allaboutcookies.org and www.youronlinechoices.eu.

-We may collect information about your computer or mobile device, including where available your IP address, operating system, log in times and browser type.
+We will collect information about your computer or mobile device, including where available your IP address, operating system, log-in times and browser type.
 We use this information to better understand how visitors use our Platform and for internal reporting purposes.
-We may anonymise and share this information with advertisers, sponsors or other businesses.
+We will anonymise and share this information with advertisers, sponsors or other businesses.

 Sharing your information

-We do not rent, sell or share personal information about you with other people or non-affiliated companies outside the Richemont group except under the following circumstances:
+We do not share personal information about you with other people or non-affiliated companies except under the following circumstances:

-ii. we may disclose your personal information to any law enforcement agency, court, regulator, government authority or other third party where we believe this is necessary to comply with a legal or regulatory obligation, or otherwise to protect our rights or the rights of any third party; and
+- we will disclose your personal information to any law enforcement agency, court, regulator, government authority or other third party where we believe this is necessary to comply with a legal or regulatory obligation, or otherwise to protect our rights or the rights of any third party; and

 Protecting your information